SBdC/frontend-nanodegree-feedreader/README.md

 # Feed reader test

-This game is a project from the Udacity Nanodegree Front-End Web Developement.
+This is a project from the Udacity Nanodegree Front-End Web Developement.
 The premisse of the project was to write a number of tests against a pre-existing application.